benc-uk/smilr/README.md

 The exact same [data access library](node/data-api/lib/data-access.js) used by the Node service is used by the Functions version, meaning 100% code reuse without any change.

 ## Deploying Serverless Data API
-You can deploy the serverless data-api into any Functions App, simply copy the whole of the [azure-functions](azure/functions/) to the App Service, into `wwwroot`
+You can deploy the serverless data-api any v2 Functions App, simply copy the whole of the [azure-functions](azure/functions/) to the App Service, into `wwwroot`.

+:exclamation::speech_balloon: **Note.** Version 2 of Functions is required along with Node v8+ due to the use of Promises and async/await in the data access library

 ![](https://user-images.githubusercontent.com/14982936/36417631-5e5c4cca-1624-11e8-9e22-65e7ff2e31bd.png)